Saturday, November 15, 2025

 "This may be an important day for me.
 But, it is surprising to me that wise men, sages and even the Rajagurus* of some kings have come here, to felicitate me.
 My minister Amaruvi has arranged for this event, keeping it a surprise for me.
 I may be sacking him, after this event is over!" said King Trilokachandran and looked at Amaruvi, with a smile.

-Trilokachandran walked towards the gathering.
+Trilokachandran walby way of showing myked towards the gathering.

 Twelve elderly sages stepped forward and stood before the king.
 They then fell at his feet.